ravindranathakila/public/post.20140711000000.md

-We don't have much time
+If you don't have much time, what should you do?
 ========================

 > We don't have much time, so we should go slowly